Pictured above: Sunshine mimosa (Mimosa strigillosa) by Lisa Roberts. Click on terms for botanical definitions. View post as a PDF.

-Also known as Powderpuff, Sunshine mimosa is a prostrate, mat-forming perennial wildflower that occurs naturally in open, disturbed areas, along roadsides and, infrequently, in pinelands and forests.
+Also known as Powderpuff, Sunshine mimosa (Mimosa strigillosa) is a prostrate, mat-forming perennial wildflower that occurs naturally in open, disturbed areas, along roadsides and, infrequently, in pinelands and forests.
 It typically blooms spring through summer.
 Its showy pink to lavender flowers are pollinated mainly by bees but attract butterflies, as well.
 It is the host plant for the little sulphur (Eurema lisa) butterfly.

 Unlike its cousin, Sensitivebrier (Mimosa quadrivalvis), Sunshine mimosa does not climb or have hooked prickles.
 But like its cousin, its leaves fold up when touched.

 To see where natural populations of Sunshine mimosa have been vouchered, visit www.florida.plantatlas.usf.edu.

 Soil: Dry to moist, well-drained sandy soils